What researchers need to know about StudyFinder

 StudyFinder and CATS IRB

-Effective June 7, 2017, only those studies that have indicated in CATS IRB that they wish to use StudyFinder as a recruitment tool are included on the StudyFinder website.
+Only those studies that have indicated in CATS IRB that they wish to use StudyFinder as a recruitment tool are included on the StudyFinder website.
 The website will pull trials once daily from CATS IRB if a modification to use StudyFinder for recruitment has been received and approved by the IRB.
 Investigators must follow the steps below to have their studies listed on StudyFinder.
-Studies will not be included on the site until they are updated in CATS IRB.
+Studies will not be included on the site unless they are updated in CATS IRB.

 How to update your study